Find Affordable College Courses

 Education Levels of Educational/Instructional Technology Majors

-In 2020-2021, 6,799 master's degrees were awarded to educational/instructional technology majors.
+During the most recent year for which data is available, 6,792 people earned their master's degree in educational/instructional technology.
 This earns it the #7 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in educational/instructional technology at each degree level.